Latin America is bigger than you might realize.

 Book Your Accommodations Early!

 As with any other destination, Peru is a busy country full of tourists and business travellers alike.
-If you wait too long to book your accommodations, it might be too late.
+It might be too late if you wait too long to book your accommodations.
 Even before booking your ticket, already reserve about 80% of your lodgings there.

 This includes the places you’ll be staying in outside the more urban cities.
 Another great Peru travel tip is to book an airport hotel when you have an early morning flight.
 This way, you’re more assured to reach your flight in time!